LTO Angeles City (Pampanga) Office Location and Contact Information

 • Process Application for New Driver’s License (DL) via the Automated Driver’s License Examination System (ADLES) Facility

-For the complete contact information of the LTO Region 3 — Central Luzon (regional) office, please check the following information:
+For the complete contact information of the LTO Central Luzon office, please check the following:

 Land Transportation Office Region 3 – Office of the Regional Director